nucleom42/rubee/readme.md

 - [Modular](#modualar-application)
 - [Logger](#logger)

-You can read it on the demo [site](https://rubee.duckdns.org/docs).
+You can read it on the demo [site](https://rubee.dedyn.io/)

-🚧 The doc site is on maintenance mode now.
+🚧 The doc site is on uodate mode now.
 We are working on it.
 Please refer to downbelow documentation.

 ## Features